 Employer Implementation Plan

-MRA advises that affected employers continue to plan for a July 1, 2017, implementation of paid sick leave in their organizations.
-As a starting point, we recommend that you review your current plan against the ordinance requirements to identify gaps.
+MRA advises that affected employers review their current plan against the ordinance requirements to identify gaps.
 Key areas to consider include:

 - Usage definition